-When the Court sets a Mandatory Settlement Conference ("MSC") with the SAJ, Asbestos Settlement Officer ("ASO"), or any other Judge assigned by the SAJ, all Parties must submit a settlement conference statement ("Settlement Statement"), as required below, in compliance with CRC, Rule 3.1380 and LRSF 5.0, unless otherwise excused by the Court for good cause shown.
+When the Court sets a Mandatory Settlement Conference ("MSC") with the Judge, or any other assigned judge ("Assigned Settlement Judge") with the assistance of the Court's ADR Coordinator, all Parties must submit a settlement conference statement ("Settlement Statement"), as required below, in compliance with CRC, Rule 3.1380 and LRSF 5.0, unless otherwise excused by the Court for good cause shown.
 MSC and all Settlement Statements are confidential pursuant to Cal.
 Evid.
 Code § 1119.

-A. MSC with the Supervising Asbestos Judge.
+A. MSC with the Asbestos Judge.

-- 1) No later than ten (10) days prior to the date set for the MSC, or as otherwise ordered by the SAJ, Plaintiff's counsel must provide to each remaining defendant a demand and identify all previously undisclosed, remaining defendants. - 2) Within five (5) days prior to the date set for the MSC, or as otherwise ordered by the SAJ, each party must lodge with the SAJ a Settlement Statement that discloses the essential facts supporting claimed liability and defenses thereto.
+- 1) No later than ten (10) days prior to the date set for the MSC, or as otherwise ordered by the Judge, Plaintiff's counsel must provide to each remaining defendant a demand and identify all previously undisclosed, remaining defendants. - 2) Within five (5) days prior to the date set for the MSC, or as otherwise ordered by the Judge, each party must lodge with the Judge a Settlement Statement that discloses the essential facts supporting claimed liability and defenses thereto.

 Each plaintiff's Settlement Statement must also state the following: the total amounts of settlements obtained or negotiated in the case, including bankruptcy trust payments; and all factors that bear upon plaintiff's likelihood to settle (excluding trial related factors, e.g., judge assignment, type of jury, etc.).
 Each defendant's Settlement Statement must also state the following: the name, position/title, phone number(s) and email address of each person who must approve an offer and has final settlement authority; and all factors that bear upon defendant's likelihood to settle (excluding trial related factors, e.g., judge assignment, type of jury, etc.).

-- 3) Plaintiff must attend. - 4) Each defendant's principal, possessing final decision-making authority must attend. - 5) Request for relief from attendance at the Settlement Conference must be made through the Asbestos Settlement Officer or the SAJ's designee who must notify the requesting party no later than two (2) court days before the settlement conference whether the request has been granted by the Asbestos Judge.
+- 3) All parties (including each defendant's principal, possessing final decision-making authority) must attend the MSC in person. - 4) Request for relief from attendance at the MSC must be made through the Court's ADR Coordinator who must notify the requesting party no later than two (2) court days before the MSC whether the request has been granted by the Judge.

-B. MSC with the Asbestos Settlement Officer or the Asbestos Judge's Designee.
+B. MSC with the Assigned Settlement Judge.

-- 1) Unless requested by the ASO or the SAJ's Designee, a Settlement Statement is not required prior to the scheduled MSC. - 2) Parties participating in the MSC must have full and final settlement authority, a thorough understanding of the factual and legal basis of the cases, and knowledge of all factors that bear on the parties' likelihood to settle. - 3) Unless excused by the SAJ, two (2) court days prior to the MSC, parties must provide the ASO or the SAJ's Designee the name, position/title, phone number and electronic mail address of each person who is required to approve an offer/demand and who has final settlement authority. - 4) Plaintiff must appear. - 5) Each defendant's principal, possessing final decision-making authority must appear. - 6) Request for relief from attendance at the Settlement Conference must be made through the Asbestos Settlement Officer or the SAJ's designee who must notify the requesting party no later than two (2) court days before the settlement conference whether the request has been granted by the SAJ.
+- 1) Unless requested otherwise by the Assigned Settlement Judge, a Settlement Statement is required prior to the scheduled MSC. - 2) Parties participating in the MSC must have full and final settlement authority, a thorough understanding of the factual and legal basis of the cases, and knowledge of all factors that bear on the parties' likelihood to settle. - 3) Unless excused by the Judge, two (2) court days prior to the MSC, parties must provide the Assigned Settlement Judge and the Court's ADR Coordinator the name, position/title, phone number and electronic mail address of each person who is required to approve an offer/demand and who has final settlement authority. - 4) All parties (including each defendant's principal, possessing final decision-making authority) must attend the MSC in person - 5) Request for relief from attendance at the Settlement Conference must be made through the Assigned Settlement Judge and the Court's ADR Coordinator who must notify the requesting party no later than two (2) court days before the MSC whether the request has been granted.